tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 They've since moved up a digit.

 Now for a normal person, that's pretty incredible.
 But Dota players, and fans, are not normal people.
 And in true Ricky Bobby fashion, if you ain't first, you're last.
-So basically this year was a huge disappointment.

 **What can we expect?**